 Pay attention to the things that get the most engagement and drive the most traffic.
 Then, double down on those topics because your audience is telling you exactly what they want.

 Keep paying attention to the questions your customers are asking, where they get stuck, the things they struggle with.
 Your potential customers out there have those same questions and problems and you can address them with your content.

 Only Focus On 1-2 Social Media Channels At A Time

 Another big mistake people I see people make is dabbling with all the social media channels but not getting anywhere with any of them.

 And I get it.
 We’re bombarded with “You need to be on Instagram!” and “The only way to build authority is to lead a Facebook group!” messages and it’s hard not to feel the pressure, we don’t want to miss out on some big secret formula that’s going to get us visible.

-I took some time to really dig deep into Twitter and Pinterest to learn how to:
+Take some time to really dig deep into one or two channels to learn how to:

-- Grow my audience and reach (every channel is different)
+- Grow your audience and reach (every channel is different)

 I’ll tell you exactly why: I’m not there yet.